DriverMap Adaptive Immune Receptor (AIR) TCR-BCR Profiling

 How does the DriverMap AIR assay work?

 Since T- and B-cells work synergistically in the adaptive immune response, we have designed an assay that profiles both T-cell receptor (TCR) and B-cell receptor (BCR) repertoires in a single convenient reaction.
-Separate assays specific for T- or B-cell chains are also available.
+Additional assays specific for T- or B-cell chains are also available.

 • Dual-index amplicon labeling strategy minimizes index hopping during NGS allowing for comprehensive readouts.

-• Applications of BCR sequencing
+• Applications of BCR sequencing (BCR-Seq)

 • Identify broadly neutralizing antibodies (BNAbs) and map Ig-seq datasets to known antibody structures for antibody and vaccine development.